 Bergenias are gorgeous evergreen perennials that produce stunning spring flowers and brighten up autumn and winter gardens with their very attractive, colorful foliage.
-But can you grow bergenia in pots?
+Can you grow bergenia in pots though?
 Keep reading to learn more about how to grow bergenia in a container.

 Growing Bergenia in a Container